 So, in short, beard oil:

-- Reduces beard itch: Beard oil enters as a rescuer to nourish and coat the hair follicles, moisturizing the skin beneath the beard, and providing much needed relief to calm that itch.
+- Reduces beard itch: Beard oil nourishes and coats the hair follicles, moisturizing the skin beneath the beard, and provides relief to any itchiness.

 - Combats Beard dandruff, also known as beardruff.
-Beardruff results when the itching gets to the point where the dry skin flakes off, it’s white flecks of dandruff - but it's on your beard.
+Beardruff is justwhat it sounds like, white flecks of dandruff- dry and dead skin- but it's on your beard.

-- Helps fill in patchy beards: Although genetics can be blamed for this phenomenon, it can be curtailed and reduced by using a high quality beard oil with therapeutic properties.
-Amla and black seed oil is proven to help in hair growth and because they contain antiseptic and antifungal properties, it keeps the skin healthy and stimulates and promotes hair growth.
+- Helps fill in patchy beards: Amla and black seed oils are proven to help in hair growth; and because they contain antiseptic and anti-fungal properties, they keep the skin healthy and stimulate and promote hair growth.

 - Can be used for Styling: According to the American Cancer Society, professional-grade hair smoothing treatments containing keratin can "contain formaldehyde or formaldehyde releasing chemicals," that can in turn increase the levels of formaldehyde in the air and "could be a potential hazard."
 If you'd rather not lather your face with toxins, switch to beard oil.
 Beard oil is a much better alternative to styling gels and sprays and a much healthier way to groom and style your beard.